-Detox Plus staff maintain contact with you over 12 weeks following discharge as standard.
 Any urgent concerns should be addressed to your GP or emergency services.

-Most patients at this point progress to the next stage of their planned aftercare program, either in the form of full residential rehabilitation program, or a custom combination of external counselling and therapeutic support from multiple sources.
+Most patients at this point progress to the next stage of their planned aftercare program, either in the form of a full residential rehabilitation program, or a custom combination of external counselling and therapeutic support from multiple sources.
 Greater support levels post-discharge typically result in better long term outcomes.

-Detox Plus work in close connection with community support teams, aftercare groups, mutual aid groups, and narcotics anonymous, among others, and can help co-ordinate your re-integration program.
+Detox Plus work in close connection with community support teams, aftercare groups, mutual aid groups, and narcotics anonymous, among others, and can help coordinate your re-integration program.

-Any addiction is simply the choice of a specific substance as a coping mechanism for behavioural drivers such as trauma, grief, relationship issues, stress, etc and it is the emotional and psychological work on these core issues which helps manifest superior long term outcomes.
+Any addiction is simply the choice of a specific substance as a coping mechanism for behavioural drivers such as trauma, grief, relationship issues, stress, etc. and it is the emotional and psychological work on these core issues which helps manifest superior long term outcomes.